Dianthus (Di- AN- Thus) are perfect pot plants which are also known as pinks or Sweet Williams – Dianthus barbarous.

 These plants have fragrant flowers, dashing varieties which can grow from 20 inches to 3 feet tall plants.
 Their mounded structure, produce flowers in clusters.

-As we know Sweet Williams, also known as Dianthus barbatus, can be annual, perennial or biennial there are several varieties in each category and over 300 varieties in total.
+As we know Sweet William flowers, also known as Dianthus barbatus, can be annual, perennial or biennial there are several varieties in each category and over 300 varieties in total.

 The most popular annual variety of Dianthus plants is Chinese pinks also called dianthus chinensis.
 Hardy in zones 6-9, with proper care Dianthus Chinesis does great as a container plant.
 China pink usually live a short life rarely surviving more than two years, making them more of a biennial than a perennial.